phoenixframework/phoenix/README.md

 $ cd installer
 $ mix archive.build && mix archive.install
 ```
-You can then use `$ mix phx.new dev_app --dev` in any directory you'd like.
+You can then use `$ mix phx.new dev_app` in any directory you'd like.

 ### Phoenix Path
 Depending on where it was created, your new project will have `:phoenix` configured as a relative path: